-Lateral flow tests, also known as lateral flow immunochromatographic assays or rapid tests, are devices intended to detect the presence of a substance in a liquid sample without the need of specialized equipment.
-A lateral flow test is easy to read, and you do not need a specialized training.
-However, how it is possible to quantify a test like this one?
+Lateral flow tests, also known as lateral flow immunochromatographic assays or rapid tests, are devices intended to detect the presence of a substance in a liquid sample without the need of any specialized equipment.
+A lateral flow test is easy to read, and do not require a specialized training.
+So, how it is possible to quantify a test like this one?
 With a lateral flow strip reader.

-Whereas the human eye can semi-quantify according to the perceived intensity of the test line (response), a score card is needed to compare the result with a reference and be able to determine if it is a high positive, or a weak positive result.
-Furthermore, the result will always be subjective since depends on the operator’s visual acuity and environmental lighting conditions.
+While the human eye can semi-quantify according to the perceived intensity of the test line (response), a score card is needed to compare the result with a reference to determine if it is a high positive, or a low positive result.
+Furthermore, the result will always be subjective since it depends on the operator’s visual acuity and environmental lighting conditions.
 With a lateral flow strip reader, we can objectively semi-quantify and even fully quantify using a calibration curve.

-Thanks to the semi-quantification method, it is possible to stablish different thresholds to reflect a high or weak positive result.
-The lowest threshold value is the minimum value of the response to classify the test line as present; then the upper threshold, if exceeded, assigns a high positive result, and if not exceeded, a low positive result
+Thanks to the semi-quantification method, it is possible to establish different thresholds to reflect a high or low positive result.
+The lowest threshold value is the minimum value of the response to classify the test line as present; then the upper threshold, if exceeded, assigns a high positive result, and if not exceeded, a low positive result.

 How the lateral flow strip reader quantifies?

-The lateral flow strip reader converts the raw response (test line intensity) to a quantity response (i.e., concentration) through the calibration curve.
-Some of the quantity methods normalize the response (test line/control line) before applying the algorithm.
+The lateral flow strip reader converts the raw response (test line intensity) to a quantitative response (i.e., concentration) through the calibration curve.
+Some of the quantitative methods normalize the response (test line/control line) before applying the algorithm.
 Each reader deals with different algorithms.
-The most applied quantity method is the 4-PL method (4 – parameter logistic model), but there is also the step function, quadratic method, and linear method.
+The most applied quantitative method is the 4-PL method (4 – parameter logistic model), but there is also the step function, quadratic method, and linear method.

 IUL’s iPeak, a colorimetric lateral flow reader